hymjay0/gemini-cli/ENTERPRISE_ADAPTATION.md

 # Model configuration
 export GEMINI_MODEL="gemini-2.5-pro-0506"

-# Endpoint gating (optional)
-export GEMINI_ENTERPRISE_GENERATE_CONTENT="true"
-export GEMINI_ENTERPRISE_GENERATE_CONTENT_STREAM="false"
-export GEMINI_ENTERPRISE_COUNT_TOKENS="false"
-export GEMINI_ENTERPRISE_EMBED_CONTENT="true"

 # Proxy and CA bundle (if needed)
 export HTTPS_PROXY="http://proxy.company.com:8080"
 export REQUESTS_CA_BUNDLE="/path/to/your/ca-bundle.crt"
 ```

 ## User Experience
-- On startup, the CLI displays the enterprise endpoint configuration and which endpoints are enabled/disabled.
+- On startup, the CLI displays the enterprise endpoint configuration.
-- When a fallback is used (e.g., streaming disabled), a one-time warning is shown.
-- If a required endpoint is disabled, a clear error is thrown.
+- If a backend endpoint is unavailable, a clear error or fallback is provided.

 ## Migration Summary
 - The HTTP interceptor is fully removed.
 - All enterprise LLM calls use the new HTTP client.
-- Endpoint gating and fallbacks are handled via environment variables and the client wrapper.
+- Endpoint gating via environment variables is no longer supported; all endpoints are enabled by default.
 - Security, proxy, and CA bundle support are built-in.

 ## Benefits
 - **Simplicity:** All logic is centralized in the HTTP client.
 - **Security:** No external telemetry, all requests go through the enterprise proxy.
-- **Flexibility:** Per-endpoint configuration and graceful fallbacks.
+- **Flexibility:** Graceful fallbacks for unavailable endpoints.
 - **Maintainability:** No global HTTP interception, easier to debug and extend.

 ## Troubleshooting
 - Ensure all required environment variables are set.
-- If an endpoint is unavailable, check the corresponding `GEMINI_ENTERPRISE_*` variable.
 - For authentication issues, verify SSO credentials or access token.
 - For network issues, check proxy and CA bundle configuration.